-Your MTH PS3.0-equipped engine has a DCS/DCC selector switch (located on the underside of the tender in steam engines).
+Your MTH PS3.0-equipped engine has a DCS/DCC selector switch (located underneath the hatch on top of the Tender).
 To operate the engine in DCS mode, ensure the switch is set to DCS.
 If you wish to run the engine in DCC mode, ensure the switch is set to DCC.